 - 2 teaspoons dark brown sugar

-- Optional toppings: avocado chunks sour cream, chopped fresh cilantro and/or shredded cheese
+- Avocado chunks, sour cream, chopped fresh cilantro and/or shredded cheese

-- Heat olive oil in a large pot over medium high heat.
-Add onions, green peppers, mushrooms and minced garlic.
-Sautee about 5 minutes, or until vegetables are tender.
+- Heat the olive oil in a large pot over MEDIUM-HIGH heat.
+Add the onions, green peppers, mushrooms and minced garlic.
+Sauté about 5 minutes, or until the vegetables are tender.

-- Add ground beef and cook until browned, crumbling with your spoon or spatula as it cooks.
-Drain beef mixture in a colander and return to pot.
+- Add the ground beef and cook until browned, crumbling with your spoon or spatula as it cooks.
+Drain the beef mixture in a colander and return it to the pot.

-- Add diced tomatoes, kidney beans, tomato sauce, beer and brown sugar.
-Bring just to boiling, reduce heat and simmer (covered) for 1 hour.
+- Add the diced tomatoes, kidney beans, tomato sauce, beer and brown sugar.
+Bring the mixture just to boiling, reduce heat and simmer, covered, for 1 hour.

 Nutrition information is automatically calculated using generic ingredients, and is an estimate not a guarantee.
 For more accurate results, please refer to the labels on your ingredients at home.